kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 Integration tests test the KUDO controller in its entirety.
 These tests can be run against either a real Kubernetes cluster or a local control plane.
 Integration tests will be manually run after review, but prior to merging using the [Circle CI manual approval feature](https://circleci.com/docs/2.0/triggers/#manual-approval).
 Integration tests can be written using the test harness designed in KEP-0008.

-The integration tests will consist of a set of representative Frameworks and FrameworkVersions that utilize real world KUDO features.
+The integration tests will consist of a set of representative Frameworks and OperatorVersions that utilize real world KUDO features.
 Integration tests should be added for new KUDO capabilities at the discretion of the capability author or reviewers.

 Integration tests will be hidden behind a Go build tag and will only run when the `integration` tag is specified.